Skip to main content

 AHPRA

-Does the AEAWA cover my AHPRA registration?
+Does the AEAWA cover my Professional Indemnity Insurance for AHPRA?

 I have been audited by AHPRA for my professional Indemnity Insurance.